Pawan-Yadav27/Pawan-yadav27/README.md

 - ⚡ I’m an open-source enthusiast and emphasis on Deep Learning, Machine Learning, Computer Vision and NLP.
 - 🌱 I’m currently learning advance deep learning(Research Level).
-- 🔭 I’m currently working on an open problem, `Covering Points with Pairs of Concentric Disks`(NP-Hard).
-My AIM is to approximate the solution.

 <!--
 - 👯 I’m looking to collaborate on ...